Why autumn is a great time to go walking

 Being outdoors during the darker, chillier season is also good for your health and well-being.
-While walking in general is a great way to stay in shape and burn calories, it is also brilliant for boosting your feel-good hormones.
+While walking in general is a great way to maintain fitness physically, it is also brilliant for boosting your feel-good hormones.
 Walking increases serotonin levels, which can help to prevent depression and the traditional autumn and winter blues.

 Don’t hang up your boots for autumn

 So why do so many people hang up their walking boots once summer is over, and wait until the warmer days of spring-time?
 Gordon Peter, a walks leader with Ramblers, believes that some walkers think that walking in autumn and winter are more hazardous.
 He says: “There is this idea that the hills and routes are safer in the summer months because the weather is better but as we all know UK weather can be very changeable whatever the time of year.
 “In fact, I have found that autumn is by far the better season for dry days with bright blue skies, and it’s a time when the weather is easier to predict from one day to the next.”

 View from Corpach - Great Glen Way

 Although often bright and beautiful, the days can be chillier and shorter in autumn so it’s important to be prepared when out walking.

 What to wear: Make sure you utilise the clothing layer system for maximum body warmth.
 Wear a good quality waterproof jacket and robust, well-fitting walking boots, and pack extra clothing items in your rucksack, such as waterproof trousers, gloves, hat, fleece jumper or jacket and spare socks.

 Be prepared to navigate: If you are caught out in autumn by sudden fog or nightfall, navigation is particularly important.
 Make sure you have a map or smartphone app (and backup battery power!), and brush up on your navigation skills before embarking.